Name Change and Privacy in JHU Computer Systems

 Step 1: Go to my.jhu.edu and login

-Step 2: Go to “myProfile” and click on “myProfile.”
-A list of name, contact, and other information will appear.
+Step 2: Click on your JHED in the upper right corner and click on “myProfile.”
+A list of information will appear.

 Step 3: Find where it says “Full Name” and select “No One” if you wish to hide your full name.
 Update your privacy preferences for all other sections.
 If your default email is listed as different from the email you would like to use, select your default email preference.